Broncos fans ready for season

 Garreffa was at training camp with his mom and some friends.
 Lindsay is one of the players he looks up to.

-“I like that he hurt his leg and he wasn’t able to pay for it so, he just persevered.” said Garreffa.
+“I like that he hurt his leg and he wasn’t able to pay for it, so he just persevered,” Garreffa said.

 If nothing else, the team will have some magic on their side.

-“I am the Mile High Prophet,” said John Buckley, “A white stallion came to me through the clouds and beckoned me to the top of Mt.
+“I am the Mile High Prophet,” John Buckley said.
+“A white stallion came to me through the clouds and beckoned me to the top of Mt.
 Evans.
 When I arrived, there the prophet greeted me and told me I was to be his messenger to Broncos Country.
-He gave me these tablets, these laws to deliver to his chosen people of Broncos Country.” said John Buckley.
+He gave me these tablets, these laws to deliver to his chosen people of Broncos Country.”

 After last season, the team could use some magic.
 And a few more people in the crowd.